toolleeo/cli-apps/README.md

 * [NestedTextTo](https://github.com/AndydeCleyre/nestedtextto) - CLI to convert between NestedText and JSON, YAML, or TOML.
 * [Pandoc](http://pandoc.org/) - Universal document file converter; handles input output from/to a number of formats: HTML, PDF, LaTeX, docx, odt, AsciiDoc, Markdown, Textile, just to mention a few; the quality of conversion strongly depends on the combination of input/output formats.
 * [simtex](https://github.com/simtex-dev/engine) - simtex (simplified LaTeX) allows you to convert your markdown or text lectures into LaTeX file with one command, configured with simple .json file.
+* [transflac](https://bitbucket.org/gbcox/transflac.git/) - A repository containing a series of utilities to assist in the maintenance and organization of FLAC based music collections.
 * [unoserver](https://github.com/unoconv/unoserver) - Using LibreOffice as a server for converting documents, it allows to convert multiple documents without loading libreoffice into memory every time.
 * [Vertopal-CLI](https://github.com/vertopal/vertopal-cli) - Vertopal-CLI is a small, yet powerful utility for converting digital files to a variety of file formats using Vertopal public API.
 * [wv](https://wvware.sourceforge.net/) - Utility for performing operations on .doc files.
 The tools is now deprecated in favor of AbiWord, which uses the same library that is used in the CLI program.